Last updated

 Discover folk - the CRM for people-powered businesses

-When you're scaling a team of 20-50 people, managing customer relationships becomes both more critical and more complex.
+When you're scaling a team, managing customer relationships becomes both more critical and more complex.
 You need a CRM that can handle multiple users, streamline collaboration, and grow with your expanding operations—without overwhelming your budget or requiring extensive training.

 That's where the right sales stack becomes essential, starting with a CRM designed for growing teams.
-In this post, we'll explore the best CRM options for teams of 20-50 people, highlighting solutions that balance powerful features with ease of use and team collaboration capabilities.
+In this post, we'll explore the best CRMs for startups, highlighting solutions that balance powerful features with ease of use and team collaboration capabilities.

 Main points